mjebrahimi/Awesome-Microservices-DotNet/README.md

 ## Give a Star! ⭐️

-If you liked this project or if it helped you, please give a star ⭐️ for this repository.
-That will not only help strengthen our .NET community but also improve skills about the Microservices for .NET developers in around the world.
+If you liked this repo or if it helped you, please give a star ⭐️ for this repository.
+That will not only help strengthen our .NET community but also improve skills about the Microservices for .NET developers around the world.
 Thank you very much 👍

 ## Contents
 - [Training Series](#training-series)